markcmurphy/devdocs-portal/03-headless-cart.md

 <div class="HubBlock-content">

 > ### Note
-> The `id` returned in the response corresponds to the `cart_id` required to generate cart redirect URLs.
+> The `id` returned in the response will correspond to the `cart_id` required to generate cart redirect URLs.

 </div>
 </div>